snowman-repos/book/project_managers/README.md

 - branches
 - compiled files

+***
+Perhaps you already use some kind of source control for your sites.
+Today that is likely to be Git but you might also use Subversion or Mercurial.
+If you are not using any source control at all then I would suggest you choose Git, and that is what I will be working with in this article.

+When you work with Git, you always have a local repository.
+This is where your changes are committed.
+You also have the option to push those changes to a remote repository; for example, GitHub.
+You may well have come across GitHub as somewhere you can go to download open source code.
+However, you can also set up private repositories for sites whose code you don’t want to make publicly accessible.

+A hosted Git repository gives you somewhere to push your commits to and deploy from, so it’s a crucial part of our tool chain.

+Using Git branches
+As you become more familiar with using Git, and especially if you start working with other people, you might need to start developing using branches.
+You can then have a staging branch that deploys to staging and a production branch that is always a snapshot of what has been pushed to production.
+This guide from Beanstalk explains how this works.
+***

 This really is crucial for any web project, especially those worked on by multiple people, or people in different location, or where the work is carried out over a period of long intervals and easily forgotten.
 Essentially what you need is a system that keeps track of all changes to all files, that enables you to revert those changes if necessary, and keep rolling backups of the entire project.

 It's not just about backing up and undoing either.
 It's about collaboration.
 It ensures that nobody's code gets lost or overwritten - think of the chaos that might ensue if everyone was just freely dropping files into a folder on an FTP server.
 Which files are the latest?
 Who created or changed what files?
 What exactly were the changes?
 Do the changes relate to a particular task or bug?
 Which code is tested and production-ready and which isn't?
 Are there any files missing?
 How can we get them back?
 Version control resolves all of this.